-Is your school, travel group, service group or organization is planning on visiting Manzanar NHS we have several options.
+As a school, travel group, service group, or organization planning to visit Manzanar National Historic Site you have several options.

-Learn what life was like at Manzanar.
-Tour includes film, orientation to the site at scale model, and a visit to the two replica barracks, mess hall, and other features of Block 14.
+Learn what daily life was like in Manzanar.
+Tour includes a visit to two replica barracks, a latrine, a mess hall, and other features of Block 14.
 Tour usually lasts 60-90 minutes.

-A park ranger will join your group on your bus, and tour the camp.
-Tour road length is 3.2 miles; most tours stop at the camp cemetery and Merritt Park.
+Have a park ranger join your group on your bus and tour the site via the 3.2 mile long driving tour road.
+Most tours stop at the cemetery and Merritt Park.
 Tour usually lasts one hour.

 Scale Model Talk (Indoor)

 This talk is an orientation to the site using a large scale model of Manzanar circa 1944.
 This is mostly informational and sets the scene for what the camp would have looked like during WWII.
 Talk usually lasts 30 minutes.